jar0l/cct/README.md

 Arguments:

-	milliseconds: Integer value indicating the interval (in milliseconds)
+	milliseconds: Integer value indicating the interval you want the script process
-	              you want the script process to be inactive.
+	              to be inactive.

 Example (JScript):